Discover the Dalí Museum

 The Dalí Museum is home to more than 2,400 works by the surrealist master.
 And while perusing some of his most famous oil paintings, watercolors and sketches feels like a journey into Dalí’s mind, the museum's building itself is a big part of the experience.

-The world premiere of Dalí Alive 360°, an immersive experience celebrating the life and creative genius of one of the most influential and inventive artists of the modern era, is now open!
-This multisensory art experience will envelop visitors in 360 degrees of light and sound within the Dalí Dome, a monumental new museum space.
+Current special exhibits fuse art with technology to create memorable, immersive experiences including the world premiere of Dalí Alive 360°, which celebrates the life and creative genius of one of the most influential and inventive artists of the modern era.
+This multisensory art experience envelops visitors in 360 degrees of light and sound within the Dalí Dome, a monumental new museum space.

 the exterior of the Dali Museum's geodesic dome reflects the clouds and sky